angular/angular/aio/content/guide/router.md

 Instead of adding the `"/sidekicks"` route, define a `wildcard` route instead and have it navigate to a simple `PageNotFoundComponent`.Create the `PageNotFoundComponent` to display when users visit invalid URLs.As with the other components, add the `PageNotFoundComponent` to the `AppModule` declarations.

-Now when the user visits `/sidekicks`, or any other invalid URL, the browser displays the "Page not found".
+Now when the user visits `/sidekicks`, or any other invalid URL, the browser displays "Page not found".
 The browser address bar continues to point to the invalid URL.